helidon-io/helidon/DEV-GUIDELINES.md

     3. Unit testing is enabled through package local access (not public!)
     4. Be aware that any public class and its public methods are part of Helidon API and will require careful maintenance
     5. Do not rely on java module system (JPMS/Jigsaw) to enforce visibility
-    6. If a set of classes seems to require a separate package, maybe it is a good candidate for a separate module
+    6. If a set of classes seems to require a separate package, it is a good candidate for a separate module
         1. Example: _there could be a package for each "abac" module in "abac" security provider.
 Even though these modules are mostly very small, these were extract to standalone modules, not to break the rule of flat package structure.
 In general this helps enforce the rule of separation of concerns - if you feel you need a new package,